A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Methodology

-Several methods have been suggested for validation of a CFD model, including iterative convergence examination, consistency examination, spacial (grid) convergence examination, temporal convergence examination and model uncertainty examination.
-However, the best method is still the comparison of CFD results to experimental data, because experimental data is the observation of the ``real world'' in some controlled manner. \cite{VV1, VV2}.

-In order to validate the proposed CFD model, we used it to simulate the operation of a prototype Cross-Flow turbine designed and developed by Durali System Design and Automation (DSDA), which was tested under various load conditions experimentally to examine its efficiency.
-In the end, simulation results are compared to experimental data to check their agreement and model validity.
+To validate the proposed CFD model, we used it to simulate fluid flow in a prototype Cross-Flow turbine designed by Durali System Design and Automation (DSDA) which had been tested under various load conditions.
+Experimental and numerical efficiencies obtained were compared with each other to evaluate the accuracy of our model.
+The experimental setup is discussed in \ref{AppendixC} and validation results are presented in \autoref{Section4.1}.

-\paragraph{Experimental setup} Experimental tests were carried out at the testing facility of Water Research Institute of Iran (WRI) located in Tehran which is 1300 meters above the sea level.
-The facility consists of a water pumping system and a test stand on which the prototype Cross-Flow turbine is coupled to a synchronous generator.
-The experimental setup is similar to the one used by Sammartano et al. \cite{Sammartano2}.

-The experimental setup operates in a closed loop mode and is composed of an open tank reservoir, a suction pipe, four centrifugal pumps (to simulate various flow conditions) and a discharge pipe that is connected to the test stand.
-The rotor shaft is coupled to the generator shaft using pulleys and V-belts, and the electrical characteristics of the generated power are measured using a power analyzer unit.
-The generator has four poles and a speed of 1500 rpm when used with 50 Hz electricity.
-Several other instruments are used to measure different variables, and a summary of their specifications is available in \autoref{Table3}.

-Measurements are made according to the IEC41 standard for hydraulic turbine testing.
-Also, each test case is performed 5 times, and the average value of the results is reported as the final value.